themejunkie/advanced-random-posts-widget/readme.txt

 == Description ==

+> Please see [FAQ](http://wordpress.org/plugins/advanced-random-posts-widget/faq/) page to read common questions.
+  Please see [Other Notes](http://wordpress.org/plugins/advanced-random-posts-widget/other_notes/) to read how to use shortcode.

 This plugin will enable a custom, flexible and advanced random posts.
 It allows you to display a list of random posts via shortcode or widget with thumbnail, excerpt and post date, also you can display it from all or specific or multiple taxonomy.

-= Important! =
-Before asking a support question:

-* Please see [FAQ](http://wordpress.org/plugins/advanced-random-posts-widget/faq/) page to read common questions.
-* Please see [Other Notes](http://wordpress.org/plugins/advanced-random-posts-widget/other_notes/) to read how to use shortcode.

 = Features Include =